Likvido/Likvido.Kubesec/README.md

 #######################################
 ```

 If you later need to modify the secrets, and then push the changes, then kubesec will read the header and use that for some sanity checks before actually applying the changes to Kubernetes.
-If you provide a `--context` and/or `--secret` when calling the `push` command, then confocto will compare those to the ones in the file header, and if they diverge, it will ask you if you are sure you wish to push the secrets with the context and secret name you specified.
+If you provide a `--context` and/or `--secret` when calling the `push` command, then kubesec will compare those to the ones in the file header, and if they diverge, it will ask you if you are sure you wish to push the secrets with the context and secret name you specified.

 We recommend keeping the header in the file, and not modifying it.